arangodb/arangodb/Documentation/Books/HTTP/General/README.md

 For your convenience it is possible to generate this token via the [ArangoDB starter CLI](../../Manual/Programs/Starter/Security.html#using-authentication-tokens).

-Should you whish to generate the JWT token yourself with another tool of your choice, you need to include the correct body.
+Should you whish to generate the JWT token yourself with a tool of your choice, you need to include the correct body.
 The body must contain the _iss_ field with string value `arangodb` and the `server_id` field with an arbirtrary string identifier:

 ```json